Markvdhoven/PowerliftProject/PROCESS.md

 Today I made a search bar.
 Here you can look for contesters in the database, and the barchart will be updated and the dots in the scatterplot will be highlighted accordingly.

+# day 12
+Today I splitted the data into parts, such that is it now possible to visualize all the data.
+It is now possible to look up a lifter in the entire database by first selecting the first letter of his first name and then looking him up.

+# day 13
+Today I made a menu bar, here you can select other pages such as the home page and contact page.